jayzheng98/jayzheng98.github.io/_notes/ArangoDB.md

 <hr>

 **1.** There are already very detailed [official tutorials](https://www.arangodb.com/docs/stable/) about ArangoDB, so it will be meaningless for me to reproduce them here
- - *[Tutorial1](https://www.arangodb.com/community-server/sql-aql-comparison/): If you were familiar with SQL, you can get started quickly with AQL*
+ - *[Tutorial1](https://www.arangodb.com/community-server/sql-aql-comparison/): If you were familiar with SQL, you can get started with AQL quickly*
  - *[Tutorial2](https://www.arangodb.com/tutorials/tutorial-python/): Drive it with Python*

 **2.** This note will mainly record my operations on ArangoDB while working on this [project](/projects/project2).
 To be more specific, it will show you the processes of importing the output of this [academic paper](/publication/paper-number-1) into the "BRON" graph that was already constructed